gertjanbruggink/cti-conference-quadrant/README.md

 * See how conferences are positioned in terms of their focus and accessibility, as well as the specific strategies they use to meet attendee needs.
 * Compare each conference’s strengths and challenges with your specific learning and growth objectives.

-Explore the CTI Conference Quadrant to find the events that will drive your professional journey in cyber threat intelligence.
+Explore the CTI Conference Quadrant to find the events that drive your professional journey in cyber threat intelligence.

+## About the authors

+This conference chart is curated by John Doyle & Gert-Jan Bruggink.